 The initial academic advisor for all students is the JDP Assistant Director.
-Before the preregistration period begins, each student must meet with the Asst.
-Director.
-It is the student's responsibility to contact the Asst.
-Director and schedule this meeting.
-As the student's academic advisor, the Asst.
-Director helps ensure steady progress through the Program by facilitating development of a plan of study, facilitating transfer courses and advancement to preliminary candidacy, and by connecting the student to appropriate academic resources as needed.
+Before the preregistration period begins each quarter, each student must meet with their academic advisor.
+It is the student's responsibility to contact their academic advisor and schedule this meeting.
+As the student's academic advisor, the Assistant Director helps ensure steady progress through the Program by facilitating development of a plan of study, facilitating transfer courses and advancement to preliminary candidacy, and by connecting the student to appropriate academic resources as needed.
 Once a student chooses a dissertation director and the faculty member agrees to serve in this role, the dissertation director assumes the role of academic advisor.
-(See below)
+(See below.)